linrunner/tlp-doc/faq/battery.rst

 .. seealso::

-    Please check :doc:`/settings/bc-vendors` for permitted threshold values of your laptop.
+    * Please check :doc:`/settings/bc-vendors` for permitted threshold values of your laptop.
+    * :ref:`faq-how-to-disable-thresholds`

 How can I check if my configured charge thresholds are working?